 Additional terms for Australia only: Any publication into Áustralia of this document is pursuant to the Australian Financial Services License of MOODY'S affiliate, Moody's Investors Service Pty Limited ABN 61 003 399 657AFSL 336969 and/or Moody's Analytics Australia Pty Ltd ABN 94 105 136 972 AFSL 383569 (as applicable).
 This document is intended to be provided only to "wholesale clients" within the meaning of section 761G of the Corporations Act 2001.
-By continuing to access this document from within Australia, you represent to MOODY'S that you are, or are accessing the document as a representative of, a "wholesale client" and that neither you nor the entity you represent will directly or indirectly disseminate this document or its contents to "retail clients" within the meaning of section of the corporations Act 2001.
-MOODY'S credit rating is an opinion as to the creditworthiness of a debt obligation of the issuer, not on the equity securities of the issuer or any form of security that is available to retail investors.
+By continuing to access this document from within Australia, you represent to MOODY'S that you are, or are accessing the document as a representative of, a "wholesale client" and that neither you nor the entity you represent will directly or indirectly disseminate this document or its contents to "retail clients" within the meaning of section of the issuer, not on the equity securities of the issuer or any form of security that is available to retail investors.
 It would be reckless and inappropriate for retail investors to use MOODY'S credit ratings or publications when making an investment decision.
 If in doubt you should contact your financial or other professional adviser.